lance/openshiftv3-rhoar-workshop/Lab-3-NodeJS-Adjective_Service.md

 ```

-Create a new method to return adjectives:
+Change the `/api/adjectives` route you just stubbed out to return adjectives from the database:

 ```javascript